nigelhorne/NJH-Snippets/README.md

 Show where photographs were taken.
 It reads the GPS (geotag) information from a JPG and reverse geo-codes it to print the address.

+## peek

+Reads input files, converts them to S-records, and sends them to a specified destination via TCP, UDP, or a serial port.
+Additionally,
+it supports outputting the S-records to standard output for debugging or testing.

 ## tapechk